Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 ![inline complete example](docs/images/inline-complete.png)

-> NOTE: The service can sometime take a few seconds to retrun a suggestion, you can see
+> NOTE: The service can sometime take a few seconds to return a suggestion, you can see
 > when the service is working by checking the status bar

 ![working](docs/images/statusbar-working.png)